ethorneloe/azure-apps-jobs-github-runners/README.md

      --output none
    ```
    <br />
-1. Create a new secret in the key vault for the `pem` content.
+1. Create a new secret in the key vault for the GitHub App key (contents of pem file).

    PowerShell
    ```powershell